Education: University of Washington, Bastyr University

 We have reached the end of our article.
 If you experience itchiness after using a massage gun, there are several solutions you can try.
 Let’s summarize them:

-Additionally, consulting with your physical therapist for other product recommendations may also be helpful.
+Consulting with your physical therapist for other product recommendations may also be helpful.

 Finally, the Theragun Mini is also a good option due to its low aggression and compatibility with all Theragun attachments.
 Remember to pay attention to attachments and consider using softer, hypoallergenic foam or air-filled rubber heads for gentle treatment.